microsoft/msr-cloak/README.md

 * CodeSetSize: transactionally executes a blob of simple instructions of a given size (in MB).
 Depending on the configuration in the source, either _nop_ or _inc ecx; inc edx_ is executed many times.
 This experiment shows that more code than the LLC can hold can be executed transactionally.

-* CodeProtectionSize: a victim thread executes on core 0 transactionally executes a blob of simple instructions of a given size (in bytes).
-A synchronized attacker thread running on a given core evicts the victim's code (a) using _clflush_ and (b) by executing conflicting code.
+* CodeProtectionSize: a victim thread running on core 0 transactionally executes a blob of simple instructions of a given size (in bytes).
+A synchronized attacker thread running on a given core evicts the victim's code (a) using _clflush_ or (b) by executing conflicting code.
 This experiment shows that transactions abort when code is evicted from the L1-I through external events.

 * CodeAbortTimings: repeatedly executes a range of experiments in which a victim thread reads/executes code while an attacker thread evicts corresponding memory.
 The results are written as CSV files.
 See source and stdout for a brief description of the experiments.